Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Recoverer/001_DocumentDoc.md

 >
 > Findoer (sorry Finder is already an important module in python standards, so just to be sure to not override...)
-> instances helps to find in a hdf5 table RowedVariablesList corresponding to the FindingConditionTuplesList.
+> instances helps to find in a hdf5 table RowedVariablesList corresponding to the FindingConditionVariable.
 >
 >